OlegGorj/tf-modules-aws-bastion/README.md

 - existing CMK in AWS KMS
 - generated keys pair

-How to use Bastion module:
+## How to use Bastion module:

+Example of `../environments/dev/dev.tfvars` file:

 ```bash
 export ENVIRONMENT="dev"